McMahonLab/MAGstravaganza/README.md

   - See the evolution of the manuscript!
 - time_series_mapping/
   - Data files with metagenome information (ie dates, sizes, and library codes)
+  - Lake_results.txt files have the number of reads mapping to each MAG from each metagenome, and the size of the metagenome
 - dbCAN_results/
   - Output of annotating CAZy enzymes in the MAGs, one file per MAG
 - Mansucript_plots/